 The school’s Art Department also offers an MFA in Digital Arts and New Media.
 Additionally, UCSC’s program currently has five game-related research labs being used by future developers.
 All students are required to complete a year-long capstone project that has them working in teams to create a complete product.

-Unlike most other schools or video game development colleges, Champlain College allows students to leave the liberal art classes for later and start taking courses in their field.
-This allows student video game designers to quickly begin learning about every aspect of development, including level design, narrative design, and more.
+Unlike most other gaming schools, Champlain College allows students to leave the liberal art classes for later and start taking courses in their field.
+This allows student to quickly begin learning about every aspect of development, including level design, narrative design, and more.